man holding his hands on open book

 The Church:

 The church is an assembly of believers in Christ; it is Christ's body and bride.
-The church exists on earth as an instrument and continuation of the work of Jesus Christ until His return.
+It exists as God’s instrument in the world, continuing the redemptive work of Christ until His return.

 The Eschaton (The End Times):

-ICRTS does not hold to any particular eschatological view (e.g., Premillennialism, Postmillennialism, Amillennialism, etc.).
-ICRTS affirms the biblical teaching of Christ's return bringing with Him the fullness of God's kingdom.
+ICRTS does not promote any single eschatological view (e.g., Premillennialism, Postmillennialism, Amillennialism, etc.).
+However, we affirm the biblical truth that Christ will return bodily and gloriously to bring the fullness of God’s Kingdom.

-*NOTE: Amendments may be made to this statement at any time in order to better articulate and/or more accurately reflect the historical Christian Faith.
+*NOTE: This statement of faith may be amended at any time in order to more clearly articulate and/or more accurately reflect the historical Christian faith.